Silent Hill: Revelation: Plot

-Sharon Da Silva and her adoptive father Christopher have spent the past few years moving from town to town and assuming different identities, including the names Heather Mason and Harry Mason.
-Heather believes that they are on the run from the police because Harry killed a man in self-defense and that her adoptive mother Rose Da Silva died in a car crash.
+Sharon Da Silva and her adoptive father Christopher have spent the past few years moving from town to town and assuming different identities, including the names Heather and Harry Mason.
+Heather believes that they are on the run from the police because Harry killed a man in self-defense and that her adoptive mother died in a car crash.
 In fact, he has been protecting her from the Order, a cult of Silent Hill.
-Rose was able to free Heather from the fog world using one half of a talisman called the Seal of Metatron, but she remained trapped in Silent Hill.
+Rose Da Silva was able to free Sharon from the fog world using one half of a talisman called the Seal of Metatron, but she remains trapped in Silent Hill.

-Heather meets fellow student Vincent Cooper, but she is haunted by hallucinations of Silent Hill.
+Heather meets fellow student Vincent Cooper, but is haunted by hallucinations of Silent Hill.
 She is approached by private investigator Douglas Cartland regarding her identity.
-Heather warns her father, but he is abducted by the Order and taken to Silent Hill.
-Unaware of this, Heather goes to a mall to wait for him, but enters the mall's Otherworld.
-Douglas explains he was hired by the Order to find Heather, but decides to help her when he discovered who his clients were.
-A monster, the Missionary, kills Douglas.
-Heather returns to the real world and flees, leaving her a suspect of Douglas' murder.
+Heather warns Harry, but he is abducted by the Order and taken to Silent Hill.
+Unaware of this, Heather goes to a mall to wait for him, entering the mall's Otherworld.
+Douglas explains he was hired by the Order to find Heather, and decides to help her when he discovers his clients' intentions.
+A monster, the Missionary, kills Douglas while Heather returns to the real world and flees, leaving her a suspect to Douglas' murder.

-Vincent escorts her home, but they find a message instructing Heather to go to Silent Hill, and Heather reads a letter from her father detailing the truth of her background.
+Vincent escorts Heather home, where they find a message instructing Heather to go to Silent Hill, and Heather reads a letter from her father detailing the truth of her background.
 Heather and Vincent travel to the town, but stop at a motel, where Vincent reveals that he is the son of the Order's leader Claudia Wolf, and was sent by her to ensure Heather came of her own volition to Silent Hill.
 He reveals that Heather is a part of Alessa Gillespie, a girl whose immolation 38 years earlier by the Order created the town's shifting dimensions.
 The resulting argument triggers a shift to the Otherworld.
 The Missionary grabs Vincent, but not before he tells Heather to find his grandfather Leonard, who possesses the other half of the Seal of Metatron.